-Warning: Cleaning custom files and/or directories involves extra care because once the files are deleted, they probably cannot be recovered anymore.
-See Section G. DisCleaner Options for more information regarding this operation.
+Warning: Cleaning custom files and/or directories involves extra care because once these object are deleted, they probably cannot be recovered anymore.
+See Section G. Options for more information regarding this operation.

 About prefetch files

-These files are created by the Microsoft® Windows® operating system, starting with XP, every time you execute an application.
+These are created by the Microsoft Windows operating system, starting with XP, every time you execute an application.
 These files are part of the Windows Memory Manager and are supposed to help your system run faster, according to Microsoft.
 However many prefer not to use the prefetch mechanism and either disable the feature or regularly manually delete these files.

-These files are created by the Microsoft® Windows® operating system every time you access a directory with Windows Explorer set in the Filmstrip or Tiles modes.
+These are created by the Microsoft Windows operating system every time you access a directory with Windows Explorer configured to display objects in Filmstrip or Tiles mode.
 In fact these database files contain scaled-down previews of each picture file present in that directory.
 Directories that contain large amount of pictures often generate large thumbs.db files.
-The only problem that occurs if one deletes these files is that pictures in the respective directory tend to load a little slower because they are not cached in thumbnails anymore.

-Tip: Before you choose to tick this option, it is recommended to disable thumbnails from within Windows®.
-The steps are as follows:
+Tip: Before you choose to check this option, it is recommended to disable thumbnails from within Windows.
+The steps are described as follows.